fynrir/youjqtube/README.md

 youtube player on the page.
 You need to do a couple more things before you can take benefit of the two main features.

 in the src folder is a css folder.
 Grab the CSS file in there and shove it into your projects css folder.
-Then include the CSS file before the youjqtube class object.
+Then link the CSS file before the youjqtube class object.
 Preferably in your header.

 This CSS file is not to be modified unless you know what you are doing.
 You can add css classes yourself to the div that is generated using